-The Company's Phase 1 drilling campaign on its Goldlund Gold Project located near the town of Sioux Lookout in northwestern Ontario, Canada concluded in June 2017 and comprised 100 holes for 24,300 metres.
-The Company commenced its Phase 2 drilling campaign in late 2017.
-To date the Phase 2 drilling campaign has comprised approximately 15,000 metres.
-Ten sets of assays results were announced between April 25, 2017 and April 17, 2018 for both the Phase 1 and 2 drilling campaigns.
-For further details regarding the assay results please see the Company's news releases for the period from April 25, 2017 to April 17, 2018.
+The Company's Phase 1 drilling campaign on Goldlund located near the town of Sioux Lookout in northwestern Ontario, Canada concluded in June 2017 and comprised 100 holes for approximately 24,300 metres.
+The Company commenced its Phase 2 drilling campaign in late 2017 and completed that drilling campaign in March 2018.
+The Phase 2 drilling campaign comprised 42 holes for approximately 16,000 metres, of which 38 holes were new drill holes and the other 4 holes, originally drilled during the Phase 1 drilling campaign, were extended at depth during the Phase 2 drilling campaign.
+Eleven sets of assays results were announced between April 25, 2017 and May 15, 2018 for both the Phase 1 and 2 drilling campaigns.
+For further details regarding the assay results please see the Company's news releases for the period from April 25, 2017 to May 15, 2018.